dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 #### Configure your IDE to listen to debugger

 In this example I will be using Intellij IDEA.
-You can add/edit configuration at the top-right.
-Select Tomcat Server > Remote.
+You can add/edit configuration by clicking the run profile drop-down and click "Edit Configurations" at the top-right of the IDE.
+In this dropdown, select Tomcat Server > Remote.

 You will want to bind the application to the Tomcat 9 binary you downloaded above.
 You will also want the debug profile in start-up/connection section to be set to port 8000.